GRASP

 Thesis Fest is a two-day, in-person event hosted by Curtin University Library focused on supporting Higher Degree by Research (HDR) students with skills to engage with research and support wellbeing.
 The program is designed to help you re-engage with your research, and to assist you in working towards final submission with confidence and success.
 Recordings can be viewed below.

-Thesis Fest 2024 will take place from 25 - 27 June 2024.
+Thesis Fest 2025 will take place from 25 - 27 June 2024.
 Mark these dates in your calendar and watch this space for more information closer to the time!
-Watch this short video to see what you can expect at Thesis Fest.
+Watch the short video below to see what you can expect at Thesis Fest.

 Thesis Fest recordings